Skip Navigation and Go To Content

 • Provisions for research related injury as required by the DoD component funding the study.

-Waiver of Consent: If the research participant meets the definition of “experimental subject,” policies and procedure prohibit a waiver of the consent process unless a waiver is obtained from the Secretary of Defense.
-If the research participant does not meet the definition of “experimental subject,” policies and procedures allow the IRB or EC to waive the consent process.
-Waiver of consent is prohibited for classified research.
-If the research participant does not meet the definition of “experimental subject”, the IRB is allowed to waive the consent process as outlined in the policy on Informed Consent.
+Waiver of Consent: If the research participant meets the definition of “experimental subject,” the IRB may approve waiver of the consent process unless the waiver is approved by the Secretary of Defense.
+If the research participant does not meet the definition of “experimental subject”, the IRB is allowed to waive the consent process pursuant to 10 USC 980 Subsection (b).

 International Research: Researchers have additional responsibilities while conducting research that involves subjects in international setting: